microsoftgraph/microsoft-graph-docs-contrib/concepts/assignments-submissions-states-transition.md

 See the code sample for a student account with [Education assignment using Microsoft Graph SDK](https://github.com/microsoft/edu-assignments-graph-sdk/blob/main/samples/csharp/MicrosoftEduGraphSamples/Workflows/AssignmentWorkflow.cs#L62)

 > [!NOTE]
-> For student account isTeacher parameter needs to be set to false.
+> For student roles, the isTeacher parameter needs to be set to false.

 ## Get all the assignments for teacher and then submissions for each assignment

-Use the following call for the teacher action:
+Make the following request to get the teacher's actions:

 `me/assignments` or `users/id/assignments` to get the assignments belonging to a teacher.
-Then, for each of the assignments use `classses/id/assignments/id/submissions` to get submissions status (one assignment will contain n number of submissions, where n is the number of students.
+For each of the assignments, use `classses/id/assignments/id/submissions` to get the submissions status (one assignment will contain n number of submissions, where n is the number of students.
 It can be a single student, a group of students or the entire class).

 See the code sample for a teacher account with [Education assignment using Microsoft Graph SDK](https://github.com/microsoft/edu-assignments-graph-sdk/blob/main/samples/csharp/MicrosoftEduGraphSamples/Workflows/AssignmentWorkflow.cs#L62).